sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-annotations/cp-mobile-dev-kit-annotations.md

 [ACCORDION-BEGIN [Step 2: ](Add annotation information in the backend destination)]

-Sample backend in SAP Cloud Platform Mobile Services provides annotation functionality for **Products**.
+Sample backend in SAP Mobile Services provides annotation functionality for **Products**.
 If you add annotation path in given backend endpoint, the same annotation information can be leveraged by MDK editor to generate related CRUD pages.

 Make sure you have already configured an app in Mobile Services cockpit and have added Sample service as per step 3 in [this](cp-mobile-dev-kit-ms-setup) tutorial.